| Home |

 Tour (WCT) 2000 rankings.
 The former U.S. champion has had a slow

-missing a couple of contests early season.
+start this year missing a couple of contests early season.
 He's making up for lost

 time winning this six-star World Qualifying Series (WQS) event, racking